missishireen/looping-introduction-re-coded-000/README.md

 Now we have a method name that expresses the job or responsibility of the code it contains *and* we have a way to re-use the same bit of code again and again, throughout our program, simply by calling the method.

 Repetition and abstraction in programming go hand-in-hand.
-It's hard to imagine a program that must carry out a certain responsibilty or do a certain job *only once*.
+It's hard to imagine a program that must carry out a certain responsibility or do a certain job *only once*.

 You might be writing code for a game that must ask the user for input again and again, until they either win or lose.
 You might need to send a user of a web application updates about their account repeatedly.
 You might need to do something as simple as `puts` out some text to the terminal a specified number of times.